Thex-Thex/Thex-Thex/README.md

 ## Hi there i'm Thex 👋

-### learning computer science in exploitation and infrastructure
+### learning computer science in Operation and infrastructure

 - random coding sometime
 - like self-hosting